looker-open-source/sdk-codegen/rationale.md

 #### String responses

-No changes are made to the standard generated method for response that are handled as string, like text or json
+A method that returns anything that's considered a string, such as `json`, `xml`, or `text` will not have a note about binary responses.

 ```typescript
 /**